 What Can the IRS Levy?

-Social Security benefits: Under the Federal Payment Levy Program (FPLP), the IRS can levy up to 15% of your Social Security benefits.
+The IRS can also garnish wages and other income.
+Wage garnishment continues until the debt is paid in full.
+The agency will notify your employer to deduct a portion of your paycheck.
+The IRS can also garnish your state income tax refund.
+Under the Federal Payment Levy Program (FPLP), the IRS can levy up to 15% of your Social Security benefits.
 This includes retirement and survivor benefits.
-However, your Supplemental Security Income (SSI) is exempt.
+However, Supplemental Security Income (SSI) is exempt from levy.

 Types of IRS Intent to Levy Notices